Saraavesi

 Saraavesi is a medium-sized lake in Laukaa, Finland.
 It flows to lake Leppävesi via Kuhankoski rapids.
 The lake is part of Keitele Canal, a waterway connecting Lake Keitele and Päijänne.
 Saraakallio rock paintings are located on the shore of Saraavesi.

 Several parts of the lake are included in the Natura 2000 protection program.
-There include the shallow lake Peukaloinen, Saraakallio rocks, eskers, Tarvaalanvirta and Kuusaankoski rapids and some cultural heritage places.
+The site includes the shallow lake Peukaloinen, the Saraakallio cliff, eskers, the Tarvaalanvirta and Kuusaankoski rapids and some cultural heritage places.